-Our goal for design and construction document coordination is to team with the RSD, Day CPM and BLRB to fulfill RSD's vision for Wilkes Elementary School.
-This is achieved by providing a robust coordination effort to help BLRB produce a quality set of construction documents.
+Our goal for design and construction document coordination is to partner with the RSD, Day CPM and DOWA-IBI to fulfill or exceed RSD's vision for Reynolds High School within the budget and schedule.
+This will be achieved by providing a robust coordination effort to help DOWA-IBI produce a quality set of construction documents.
 Our coordination approach includes:

-- Preconstruction kick-off meeting This meeting lays the ground work for effective communication throughout the project and integrates the best practices methodologies as our baseline for a successful preconstruction process. - Constructability Review our team will review and comment on the construction documents.
-Our reviews include: - Teaming with BLRB to evaluate the best ways to build.
+- Preconstruction kick-off meeting This meeting lays the ground work for effective communication throughout the project and integrates the best practices methodologies as our baseline for a successful preconstruction process. - Constructability review our team will review and comment on the construction documents.
+Our reviews include: - Teaming with DOWA-IBI to evaluate the best ways to build.
 This includes evaluation of different building systems, products and details.
 The result is improved quality at an equal or lower cost. - Coordination across design disciplines including architectural, structural, mechanical, electrical, plumbing and civil.
 This lowers construction costs and shortens the schedule.
-Skanska will use the BIM model to cross reference the design elements to help improve constructability. - A quality control review to ensure that documents are complete and correct for bidding and construction.
+Skanska will use the BIM (building information modeling) model to cross reference the design elements to help improve constructability. - A quality control review to ensure that documents are complete and correct for bidding and construction.

-The result of our coordination efforts produces increased project quality and value, on time delivery, reduced project risk, reduction or elimination of change orders and a cohesive, well informed project team.
+The result of our coordination efforts produces increased project quality and value, on-time delivery, reduced project risk, reduction or elimination of change orders and a cohesive, well informed project team.